kanishka-linux/kawaii-player/README.md

 	If pycurl doesn't work or can't be installed, then users should edit other_options.txt file and set 'GET_LIBRARY' to either 'curl' or 'wget'.

-	**Note:** It's advisable for GNU/Linux distro users to install PyQt5 and other python based dependencies from their own repositories using their native package manager instead of using pip, in order to avoid conflicting files or other dependecies problems due to differing naming schemes of the package.
-They should remove or comment out the 'install_requires' field in the setup.py, before using this method.
+	**Note:** GNU/Linux distro users have to install PyQt5 and other python based dependencies (as listed below) using their native package manually in this method.

 	Once application is installed, launch the application using command **kawaii-player** or **kawaii-player-console** from the terminal.